FAQs - Frequently Asked Questions

 Is anesthesia safe for my pet?

 Yes.
 Anesthetics have come a long way over the last few decades.
 We have safe and reversible medications.
 We are informed about MDR-1 dogs (and cats), and breed specific anesthesia concerns.
 We will ensure your pet is well cared for during their surgical procedure.
-We will ensure their pain is prevented and treated, and we do everything we would want for the safety of our own pets.
+We will ensure their pain is prevented and treated, and we do everything we would want for the safety and comfort of our own pets.

 The typical recovery time for spay/neuter surgery is 10-14 days.
 If your pet licks at their incision, they can cause infection, inflammation, and in the worse cases, open up the incision completely (which can be a life-threatening complication).
 It is important to use a cone or surgical suit to prevent licking during the healing process.